Abandoned mines litter the Great Basin. Could the body of Susan Powell be hidden in one of them?

 Josh killed himself and his boys on Feb.
 5, 2012.
-No formal searches of abandoned mines are known to have occurred since then.
+No formal searches of abandoned mines are known to have occurred since that time.

 In May of 2013, West Valley City police declared the case cold and released a redacted copy of their case file.
 It included descriptions and photos of most of the mines that had been searched.

-For Amodt and Gallegos, questions lingered about some of the mines they were not able to conclusively clear.
+For Louis Amodt and Tony Gallegos, questions lingered about some of the mines they were not able to conclusively clear.

-“You still wonder, still wonder what happened,” Gallegos said.
+“You still wonder, still wonder what happened,” Tony said.
 “Where is Susan Powell?”

-“Nobody will probably ever have the answers,” Amodt said.
+“Nobody will probably ever have the answers,” Louis said.